AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Car graphic

-In other words, because cars depreciate in value over time, your car may be worth less than what you owe.
+In other words, because cars depreciate in value over time, your car may be worth less than what you owe at the time of an accident or theft.
 That could leave you with a big bill.
-Gap insurance covers the difference.
+Gap insurance protects you financially in this situation.

 Do I Need Gap Insurance?